virtual-labs/exp-surfaces-of-solids-iiith/experiment/theory.md

-## Unit Cells
+## What are unit cells?

-An ideal crystal is an infinite object which thus cannot be illustrated as a whole in a single image.
-Even if one could, this would not be desirable.
-Instead one can use the fact that a crystal is built up by smallest elements that are repeated in all directions, filling the whole space.
+An ideal crystal is an infinite object.
+Thus, it cannot be illustrated as a whole in a single image.
+Even if it was possible, it isn't desirable.
+Instead we can use the fact that a crystal is built up by smaller elements that are repeated in all directions, filling the whole space.

 These elements are called unit cells and fulfil the following requirements:

 - A repetitive arrangement (pure translation) of them can build up the whole crystal without overlaps/gaps.
 - There is no further partition of the unit cell that could itself be used as a unit cell.

-For a given crystal there are always quite a few possible unit cells:
+For a given crystal, there are always quite a few possible unit cells as we can see in the below example:

 <p align="center">
   <img src="./images/unit-cells.svg" alt="unit cell"/>